spheronFdn/documentations/docs/configure-build/deploy.md

 Redeploying a deployment in a project is a very demanded feature from a lot of our users.
 Earlier, when users had to redeploy a project, they had to do the deployment process from the starting.

-Now, ArGo lets user to just redeploy any project with just a click.
+Now, Spheron lets user to just redeploy any project with just a click.
 It will take the latest configuration used by the latest deployment in the project.

 <img src={require('@site/static/img/deploy-redeploy.png').default} />